open/close all folders

 A Canadian farmer who lives with his family in Rosenfeld, Manitoba.
 A Canadian patriot who opposes the American incursion into, and eventual occupation of, his homeland, Arthur nonetheless unwillingly cooperates with the Yanks until they shoot his son, Alexander, for sabotage.
 Then he embarks on a desperate quest for revenge.

-Sympathetic P.O.V.: Operates more like a true member of La Résistance than a terrorist, targeting only US military personnel (he doesn't even attack Canadian collaborators) and seeking to limit the damage he inflicts.
+- Sympathetic P.O.V.: Operates more like a true member of La Résistance than a terrorist, targeting only US military personnel (he doesn't even attack Canadian collaborators, due to his first attack, in which he intended to kill an American officer and collaborator, going horribly wrong and killing the collaborator's innocent son, who was the same age as his own executed son) and seeking to limit the damage he inflicts.
 And what father, given the means, wouldn't seek to avenge the death of his son at the hands of foreign soldiers?